Please see our FAQ for NASA KY policies and answers to commonly asked questions.

-Interim reports and/or data may be required because of reporting and/or data requirements from our sponsors: NASA and KY EPSCoR.
+Interim reports and/or data are required because of reporting and/or data requirements from our sponsors: NASA and KY EPSCoR.
 Typically, interim reporting/data requests occur once a year and are focused on Item 1 through Item 6 above.
 Project reporting must be up to date to meet program report cycles due annually in March and June for NASA and July for state funding.
-When NASA Kentucky receives sponsor requests for report and/or data, NASA Kentucky will electronically or by other means contact project Principal Investigators specifying the report and/or data needed, the method to transmit the report and/or data, and a deadline date.
+When NASA Kentucky receives sponsor requests for reporting and/or data, NASA Kentucky will electronically or by other means contact project Principal Investigators specifying the report and/or data needed, the method to transmit the report and/or data, and a deadline date.
 Compliance with these interim report/data requests, as with the final technical report, is mandatory.

 Annual Post-Award Reporting

 Principal investigators are required to report research productivity for five years post-award (Kentucky EPSCoR requirement).
 These reports will be submitted via KERS, or similar electronic means as instructed, when requested as above for Interim Reporting.

 All students receiving direct support (stipend, travel, etc.) must be reported in KERS, or similar electronic means as instructed.
 Any student receiving $5,000 or more in NASA Funding or working 160 hours or more on NASA supported projects will be longitudinally tracked for 5 years using information provided on the SIF.
 Longitudinally tracked students will need to keep their information current through follow-up correspondence for the 5-year period.

 NASA Kentucky Space Grant Consortium and EPSCoR Programs

 112 Robotics Bldg (RMB)

 Phone: 859-218-6272 (859-218-NASA)

 Dr. Suzanne Weaver Smith, Director